GuilleGorines/markdown_servicios/current_protocols/MTBSeq_service.md

 **IF THE SNP MATRIX IS REQUIRED:**

 ```
-mkdir all_samples
+mkdir samples_all
-cd all_samples
+cd samples_all
 MTBSEQ_TEMPLATE="/data/bi/pipelines/TEMPLATES/MTBSEQ_TEMPLATE"
-cp $MTBSEQ_TEMPLATE/ANALYSIS/ANALYSIS02_MTBSEQ/all_samples/lablog .
+cp $MTBSEQ_TEMPLATE/ANALYSIS/ANALYSIS02_MTBSEQ/samples_all/lablog .
 conda activate mtbseq
 bash lablog
 # NOTE: STILL TESTING WHAT MODULES TO UNLOAD FOR JAVA TO BE SET IN THE 1.8 VERSION NEEDED TO WORK
 bash _01*
 ```
+Last script shows error for some reason?
 ```
 bash _02*
 ```